ExtendedXmlSerializer/home/readme.rst

 * Does not support read-only collection properties (like Xaml does).
 * Does not support parameterized constructors.
 * Does not support private constructors.
-* If you want create custom serializer, your class must inherit from IXmlSerializable.
+* If you want create custom serializer, your class must inherit from `IXmlSerializable`.
 This means that your class will not be a POCO class.
 * Does not support IoC

 The Basics
 ==========

-Everything in ExtendedXmlSerializer begins with a configuration container, from which you can use to configure the serializer and ultimately create it:
+Everything in `ExtendedXmlSerializer` begins with a configuration container, from which you can use to configure the serializer and ultimately create it:

 .. sourcecode:: csharp